In this article, we compare SCHD vs DGRO:

 - Net Asset

-SCHD is issued by Charles Schwab while DGRO is issued by BlackRock.
+SCHD is issued by Charles Schwab, while BlackRock issues DGRO.
 Both issuers are notable names in the United States.

 This makes both SCHD and DGRO reputable exchange-traded funds.